 2) Instagram Captions are an Extension of Your Photos

 The photos you post on Instagram attract a wide range of followers.
 But don’t stop at that.
 You can maximize that perfect photo that captures the best angle and lighting by adding an intriguing caption.
 Without it, users might not know exactly what your intent is or how to interpret the photo and what message you’re trying to communicate.

-Your captions should tell the most exciting story behind the picture you’ve posted.
+Your posts should tell the most exciting story behind the picture you’ve posted.
 You can include an anecdote or explain to your target audience what you’ve learned during the event or experience captured by the photo.
 Focus on making each word relevant and powerful.
 It’ll help you assess the impact your caption will have on your following.
-Don’t add to the noise, don’t bring more fluff, aim to disrupt it and improve the lives of your audience.
+Don’t add to the noise and don’t bring more fluff; instead, aim to disrupt the norm and improve the lives of your audience.

 Although you should tell people where you took a photo which you’ve posted to your Instagram account, you shouldn’t include it in your captions.
 Many accounts make this mistake and it’s a waste of valuable space.
 For example, if you’ve taken a photo by the Statue of Liberty you can add a relevant geotag such as New York or the Statue of Liberty itself.
 You can include other details in your caption such as the launch of your new product or service.
 If you had included the location in your caption, your main message would have been lost.